Joelant05/stargazers/README.md

 ### General

 This Add-On was made solo, for the Bedrock Add-Ons 8k member jam.
+It may not add much content in game, but quite some time was spent prototyping and refining the included features.

 - 8 custom particles
 - 2 custom sounds